wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 When you put care into preventing errors and clearly indicating when something goes wrong, users are much more likely to successfully submit a form.
 {: .fs-6 .fw-300 }

-In this article, we’ll walk step-by-step through how to prevent errors, indicate them clearly, and offer help with error messages in forms for different types of users.
+In this post, we’ll walk step-by-step through how to prevent errors, indicate them clearly, and offer help with error messages in forms for different types of users.

-Ask yourself the following questions:
+When designing a form, ask yourself the following questions:

 * What do I really need to know?
-* How will I ask for this information?
+* How will I ask for this in formation?
 * What information can I provide in advance to help the user?
-* How to show which fields are required?
+* How do I show which fields are required?
 * When do I check for errors?
 * How do I indicate that an answer is incomplete or filled out incorrectly?
-* What makes for a helpful error message?
+* What makes a helpful error message?
 * How do I confirm that a form has been submitted successfully?
 * How can I offer help when a user gets stuck?